Santiago-Labs/telophasecli/README.md

 <h1 align="center">Telophase</h1>
 <br/>

-## What is Telophase?
+## Why Telophase?
-Telophase is a tool designed to manage AWS Organizations and Azure Subscriptions using infrastructure-as-code (IaC) principles.
-It uses a configuration file, `organization.yml`, as a source of truth and makes calls to your IaC provider (`terraform` or `cdk`) and your cloud provider(s).
+Automation and Compliance are key concerns when managing multiple AWS Accounts or Azure Subscriptions.
+Telophase orchestrates the management of AWS Organizations or Azure Subscriptions, alongside your infrastructure-as-code (IaC) provider, like Terraform or CDK.
+Using a single tool for these allows:
+1. Automation: Automates account creation and decommissioning, integrating with existing automation workflows, like CI or ServiceNow.
+2. IaC <> Account Binding: Enables binding accounts to specific IaC stacks for automatic provisioning of baseline resources.
+3. Easier Compliance Deployment: Enables binding Service Control Policies (SCPs) to accounts as part of your Account provisioning workflow to make sure every Account is compliant.
+We make it easy to test SCPs before they are deployed.

 Currently, Telophase is a CLI tool only.
 In the future, we plan to offer a web UI.